YakDriver/smarterr/docs/schema.md

 - Use `transforms` for simple tokens (single string value).
 - Use `field_transforms` for structured tokens (map/object), for example, diagnostic tokens with fields like `summary`, `detail`, etc.
-- Both can be present, but `field_transforms` applies to structured tokens.
+- You can define both but `field_transforms` applies to structured tokens.

 Example: